In April 2025, new pricing for car parking was introduced after being approved at Budget Full Council.

 Central car parks:

-Outer car parks:
+Other car parks:

 Introduction of new parking charges

-Over the summer we'll conduct a review of pricing at Bishopthorpe Road car park, following a challenge under the Traffic Management Act 2004.
+Over the summer and autumn we'll conduct a review of pricing at Bishopthorpe Road car park, following a challenge under the Traffic Management Act 2004.
 This will include engagement with communities.
 We'll promote how you can get involved in the car-parking charges review on our website at the appropriate time.

 We'll also continue to monitor the impact of the charges across the city every 3 months.
 This will include monitoring parking data and economic analysis of city centre, urban and residential areas, to understand the impact of these changes.